pancholiu/FastApi/CourseNotes/03_Query_Parameters.md

 ## 2. In a POST request

-If the same variable, it is sent via body and via query param
+If the same variable, it is sent via body and via path param

-- If the variable is explixitly request as a method param, it is going to take the value from the query param
+- If the variable is explixitly request as a param in the method, it is going to take the value from the path param
-- If not explicitly declared as method param, it will try to take the value from the body
+- If not explicitly declared as param in the method, it will try to take the value from the body

 > In this example, the variable weight is explicitly declared
 > If we use a dict and then get a variable from there, it is not considered an explicit declaration